Prevention Policy

 Our experienced consultants have a proven track record in various sectors, from SME’s to large companies.
 We understand that no two businesses are the same and therefore offer tailor-made solutions to suit your organisation’s specific needs.
 By working with us, you ensure that you comply with legal obligations, but above all that your employees can work in a safe and healthy environment.

 Contact us today to find out how we can support you in building an effective and sustainable prevention policy.
-Because with Prevom you’re always one step ahead of risks and hazards.

 FAQ

-Frequently asked questions - prevention policy
+Frequently asked questions (FAQ)

 A prevention policy is a set of measures and actions taken by an employer to ensure the safety, health and wellbeing of staff in the workplace.
 It aims to prevent occupational accidents, occupational diseases and other risks at work.
 In Belgium, this policy is regulated by the Welfare Act of 4 August 1996.

 Yes, drawing up a prevention policy is required by law for all employers in Belgium, regardless of the size of the company.
-The Welfare Act requires employers to have a policy aimed at protecting workers’ safety and health, supported by a dynamic risk management system (DRBS).
+The Welfare Act requires employers to have a policy aimed at protecting workers’ safety and health, supported by a dynamic risk management system (DRMS).

 The dynamic risk management system (DRMS) is a systematic approach to managing workplace risks.
 This system includes: